Skip to main content

 This section describes typical NanoSSH Client use cases and explains how to build applicable TrustCore SDK example code:

-The NanoSSH Client shell provides a secured communication channel between two networked devices.
+The NanoSSH client shell provides a secured communication channel between two networked devices.
 The typical usage is to log in to a remote machine and execute commands, as shown below.

 Figure 1.